ksmithut/skyway/README.md

 <details><summary>`.cors(options)`</summary>

-This endpoint sets up the `cors` module to do the preflight cors requests and return the proper `Allow` headers.
+This middleware sets up the `cors` module to do the preflight cors requests and return the proper `Allow` headers.
 This will also put into place the `405 Method Not Allowed` errors for methods you don't define in your swagger docs.